Alte Nationalgalerie

 5 Star Rating Exquisite collection of paintings and sculptures.
 Very well selected artworks from French and German impressionists, symbolist and post impressionist, artists such as Camille Pizarro, Cezanne, Monet, Manet, Gauguin, Max Lieberman, share different rooms in the Museum.
 If you are an art lover in search of excellent exhibited paintings, this is a must for you in Berlin.
 The architecture of the museum is another amazing spectacle.
 Don't miss the dome, you will learn incredible history when you see this decorated ceiling!
 Would you like to visit this place with me?
 I'm a tour guide in Berlin!
 Click on the link in my BIO!

-Real Berlin Tours - a month ago
+Real Berlin Tours - 4 months ago

 Show More